paciorek/future-kubernetes/README.md

 Now you need to run `kubectl` commands to modify your cluster.

+First we need to give our account permissions to perform administrative actions:

 ```
 kubectl create clusterrolebinding cluster-admin-binding \
   --clusterrole=cluster-admin
 ```

-Optionally, you can set things up so that one could run `kubectl` within the Kubernetes pods.
+Optionally, next you can set things up so that one could run `kubectl` within the Kubernetes pods.
 That shouldn't in general be needed for the approach documented here, but it might be useful if extending this work or for diagnostic/monitoring work.

 ```
 ## Optional!